XxA7med66xX/android-permissions-helper/README.md

 2- Click on the three dots in the top right corner of the Extensions view and select "Install from VSIX".

 3- In the file explorer window, navigate to the location of the VSIX file you obtained and select it.

+## Icon Credits
+The key icon in the extension icon was sourced from the [SVG repo](https://www.svgrepo.com/svg/484416/key) website.